Peace Lily Drooping — Understanding the Signal vs the Problem

 - 3

 If the plant recently dropped dramatically from drought and watered soil hasn't helped: give it two to four hours before worrying.
-Peace lily recovery from drought can be slow if the wilting was severe.
+Peace lily recovery from drought can be slow if the wilting was severe, and rushing to add even more water at this stage risks tipping a drought-stressed plant into overwatered territory.

 - 4